Basis-Theory/basistheory-integration-guides/collections/guides/collect_pii_js/index.md

     width: 1200
     height: 630
 ---
-# Tokenize customer data in browser
+# Collect Customer Data (PII) with JavaScript
 {: .no_toc }

 Basis Theory is built to handle any payload of data you can serialize.
-The following guide will show you how you can easily tokenize your customer's PII (Personally Identifiable Information) data to keep it safe and secure.
+The following guide shows how to collect and secure Personal Identifiable Information data in 3 simple steps, keeping it safe and secure.

+Using React?
+Check out the [Collect Customer Data (PII) with React Guide](/guides/collect-pii-react).

 ### Table of contents
 {: .no_toc .text-delta }